mtigas/hidserv-proxy/README.md

 This forks the [SecureDrop repo](https://github.com/freedomofpress/securedrop/), utilizing it's base system (an [Ansible](http://www.ansible.com/home)-configured Ubuntu Linux system, hardened with a [grsec](https://grsecurity.net/) kernel provided by Freedom of the Press Foundation).

-Instead of installing the SecureDrop application, this bootstraps a [Tor Hidden Service](https://www.torproject.org/docs/hidden-services.html.en), using Nginx (compiled with the [http subs module](http://wiki.nginx.org/HttpSubsModule)) to proxy to a normal website.
+Provides a [Tor Hidden Service](https://www.torproject.org/docs/hidden-services.html.en), using Nginx (compiled with the [http subs module](http://wiki.nginx.org/HttpSubsModule)) to proxy to a normal website.

-For news organizations and other website operators, this should provide an easy way to provide a well-configured Hidden Service route to the website.
+For news organizations and other website operators, this should provide an easy way to provide a well-configured Hidden Service route to a pre-existing website.

+---

 As with SecureDrop, the machine that this service is deployed on should physically reside within your office.
 The oft-used method of deploying a hidden service within the same machine as the actual website means that all Tor-inbound traffic appears to come from `localhost` to the "normal" webserver -- allowing hidden service traffic to be separated from normal traffic.
 Deploying this service in-house allows the traffic to be mixed in somewhat with those of staff members visiting the website.